usadellab/Robina/README.md

 # Robina
-This is Robina Arcas featuring Isoform and in the future single cell analysis.
-Uses Kallisto The Arcas branch compiles in JAVA 8 again still lots of clean ups to do.
+This is Robina - Arcas featuring Isoform (as in allopolyploid plant genomes) and in the future single cell analysis.
+Uses Kallisto
+The Arcas branch compiles in JAVA 8 again still lots of clean ups to do.
 Arcas drops in Kallisto for bowtie to allow isoform analysis important for polyploids and plants in general.
 In addition pseudpmapping is faster etc. Unlike our other workflows kallisto is chosen over salmon as kalisto is available for windows.